EMERGING MARKETS-Brazil's real slumps 1% as presidential campaigns begin

 By Susan Mathew

-Aug 16 (Reuters) - Brazil's real slumped 1% on Tuesday, with investors eyeing the start of presidential election campaigns, while other Latin American currencies also slipped as rising recession worries pushed investors to the safety of the dollar.
+Aug 16 (Reuters) - Brazil's real slumped 1% on Tuesday, with investors eyeing the start of presidential election campaigns, while other Latin American currencies also slipped on rising recession worries.

 A poll on Monday showed leftist Luiz Inacio Lula da Silva has a 12-percentage-point lead over far-right incumbent President Jair Bolsonaro ahead of the October election.

-There will be a push towards more serious and intertwined economic cooperation, Perez said.
+There would be a push towards more serious and intertwined economic cooperation, Perez said.
 Analysts have warned of significant volatility in the real BRBY as the campaigns progress.

 "The more leftist candidate in Latin campaigns tend to scare global western-driven markets that do not seek a reform or shift towards more regional integration and less so with the globalized financial and commercial system."

-During the 2018 presidential election, the real had fallen 7.4% in August, inched up in September and jumped 8.8% in October when Bolsonaro won elections on a promise to simplify and reduce taxes, create jobs, clean up politics, shrink the state and crack down on crime.
+During the 2018 presidential election, the real had fallen 7.4% in August, inched up in September and jumped 8.8% in October, when Bolsonaro won on a promise to simplify and reduce taxes, create jobs, clean up politics, shrink the state and crack down on crime.

-Other Latam currencies also fell against a dollar which steadied after hitting its highest in three weeks.
-Weak retails sale and factory activity out of China this week raised worries about economic recovery in the world's second largest economy, prompting a rate cut by China's central bank.
+Other Latam currencies also fell against a dollar that steadied after hitting its highest in three weeks.
+Weak retail sales and factory activity from China this week raised worries about economic recovery in the world's second largest economy, prompting a rate cut by China's central bank.
 FRX/

 "In general the buck has returned to dominance because the news out of China has been bad for way too long to the point where it is really threatening the interconnectedness of the globalized system," said Perez.

-Mexico's peso MXN= eased from two-month highs, down 0.5%.
-Falling oil prices knocked crude exporter Colombia's peso COP= 1.4% as it caught-up after along weekend.
+Mexico's peso MXN= eased from two-month highs, down 0.3%.
+Falling oil prices knocked crude exporter Colombia's peso COP= 2% as it caught-up after a long weekend.
 O/R

+Colombia's economy grew 12.6% in the second quarter, the government statistics agency said, exceeding market expectations of 11.25%.

+Brazil's trade surplus this year is likely to fall short of prior forecasts, according to private economists and an Economy Ministry official.

-Stocks, meanwhile rose, with Brazil's Bovespa .BVSP hitting a four-month high, up 0.1%, while Mexican shares .MXX scaled two-month peaks.
+Brazil's Bovespa .BVSP, meanwhile, was little changed, while Mexican shares .MXX hovered near two-month peaks.

 Stock indexes